oconnor663/jacko.io/posts/async_io.md

 ## Threads

-Let's get this working on the playground by putting the client and server together in one program.
+Let's get this working on the Playground by putting the client and server together in one program.
 Since they're both blocking, we'll have to run them on separate threads.
 We'll rename their `main` functions to `client_main` and `server_main`, and while we're at it we'll run ten clients together at the same